MRtrix3/cmdline-tutorial/docs/introduction.rst

   username@machine:path $

-where username corresponds to your own, machine corresponds to the name of the system you are currently logged onto, and path indicates your current working directory.
+where username corresponds to your own, machine corresponds to the name of the system you are currently logged onto, and path indicates your current `working directory <wd>`_.
 Note that this can be configured differently, do not be surprised or alarmed if it looks different on your system.

 ..
 WARNING::